 In reference to the data and analyses discussed above, the Committee reviewed competitive target compensation levels for each NEO relative to the 50th percentile of the relevant market.
-For each NEO position, base salary, target total cash compensation (base salary plus annual incentive award) and target total direct compensation (base salary plus annual incentive award) and target total direct compensation (base salary plus annual incentive award) and target total direct compensation (base salary plus annual incentive award) and target total direct compensation (base salary plus annual incentive award) and target total direct compensation (base salary plus annual incentive found that base salaries, target total cash compensation and target total direct compensation for each of the Southwest Officers were generally aligned with the relevant market benchmarks.
+For each NEO position, base salary, target total cash compensation (base salary plus annual incentive award) and target total direct compensation (base salary plus annual incentive award plus the target value of long-term incentive compensation) were benchmarked and analyzed at the median level.
+The Committee found that base salaries, target total cash compensation and target total direct compensation for each of the Southwest Officers were generally aligned with the relevant market benchmarks.